fmuni/fmuni/README.md

 I am an expert in Computational Fluid Dynamics and C++ programming for scientific computing.

-My work consists into modeling complex fluid flows occurring in renewable energy and environmental applications to guide design and investigate innovative solutions.
+I simulate complex fluid flows occurring in renewable energy and environmental applications to guide design and investigate innovative solutions.

 <!--
 ## Some examples